RACV Logo

 Day 16: Paro

-Miraculously balanced 900 metres above the valley floor sits Taktsang, or the Tiger’s Nest, a beautiful monastery and Bhutan’s most recognised building.
-After breakfast, begin a hike through plentiful pine forests, passing beneath thousands of brightly coloured prayer flags.
+Balanced 900 m above the valley floor sits Taktsang, or the Tiger’s Nest – a beautiful monastery and Bhutan’s most recognised building.
+After breakfast, begin a hike through pine forests, passing beneath thousands of brightly coloured prayer flags.
 Your leader will guide you up into the mountains for a closer view of the temple, sharing the legend of its history along the way.
 Reach a small teahouse and stop for lunch and refreshments while taking in truly unforgettable views.
 For those interested, it’s possible to get a closer look at the Tiger’s Nest by hiking another hour each way to reach the temple.
-Anyone not interested in hiking further can relax at the teahouse and soak it all in.
-Back in Paro, immerse yourself in traditional Bhutanese culture as you visit a farmhouse for a home-cooked final dinner.
+Otherwise, you can relax at the teahouse and soak in your surroundings.
+Back in Paro, immerse yourself in traditional Bhutanese culture as you visit a farmhouse for a home-cooked dinner with your group.

 Day 17: Paro

-After breakfast your driver will transfer you to the airport for your onward flight.
-Please check with your tour leader about the exact departure time from the hotel.
-Please note that your tour leader may not be with you as the group may leave on different flights.
+After breakfast, your driver will transfer you to the airport for your onward flight.
+Please check with your leader about the exact departure time from the hotel.
+Please note that your leader may not be with you as the group may leave on different flights.

 Enquire now